Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Falcons stats and trends

-- Atlanta is 2-3 against the spread and 3-2 overall in games when it records more than 21.1 points.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team puts up more than 21.1 points.

 - The Falcons rack up 25.4 more yards per game (316.3) than the Panthers give up per outing (290.9).

-- Atlanta is 4-4 against the spread and 5-3 overall when the team amasses over 290.9 yards.
+- When Atlanta churns out over 290.9 yards, the team is 4-4 against the spread and 5-3 overall.

-- The Falcons have turned the ball over 19 times this season, five more turnovers than the Panthers have forced (14).

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-4 overall.
+- Carolina has covered the spread twice at home, and is 2-4 overall there, this year.

-- At home, the Panthers have one win ATS (1-2) as 2.5-point favorites or greater.
+- The Panthers have one win ATS (1-2) as 2.5-point favorites or more at home.

-- This season, in six home games, Carolina has gone over the total twice.
+- This year, in six home games, Carolina has gone over the total twice.

-- The Falcons are winless ATS (0-1) on the road as 2.5-point underdogs or more.
+- The Falcons are winless ATS (0-1) as 2.5-point underdogs or more away from home.

-- In three of six road games this year, Atlanta has gone over the total.
+- In three of six away games this season, Atlanta has hit the over.

 Powered by Data Skrive.